less diabetic nerve pain.*

 LYRICA is only approved for adults over 18.

 Diabetic Nerve Pain | LYRICA® (pregabalin) CV Safety Info

-Nerve pain is a unique type of pain that is different from other kinds of pain, such as a headache or sprained ankle.
-This type of nerve pain is known as diabetic nerve pain (painful diabetic peripheral neuropathy) and may benefit from a specific treatment.
-LYRICA was proven to provide significant relief from diabetic nerve pain, so patients who took LYRICA felt better than those who took a placebo.*
+Nerve pain is a unique type of pain that is different from other kinds of pain, such as a headache, a sprained ankle or arthritis.
+One type of nerve pain is known as diabetic nerve pain (painful diabetic peripheral neuropathy) and may benefit from a specific treatment.
+For some patients in clinical studies, LYRICA provided significant relief from diabetic nerve pain so those who took LYRICA felt better than those who took a placebo.*

 If you have questions about